Meso-Anglisht-Nga-Shtepia/Testo-Nivelin-E-Anglishtes/README.md

   <div id="info">
     <h2>Welcome to the ESL Placement Test</h2>
     <p>You will be presented with 100 multiple-choice questions to determine your English level (A1–C2).<br>
-    You can now choose to answer a question or skip it.<br>
-    Skipping will move you forward, but unanswered questions count toward your progress and will affect your final score.<br>
+    You can only move forward.
+Once you select an answer, you cannot go back.<br>
     Correct answers will turn green, incorrect answers will turn red.<br>
     Your progress will be shown below as a progress bar.<br>
+    At the end, you will see your English level based on your results.<br>
     Click "Start Quiz" when you are ready.</p>
     <button onclick="startQuiz()">Start Quiz</button>
   </div>

   <div id="quiz-box" style="display:none;">
     <div id="question-container"></div>
-    <button id="skipBtn" onclick="skipQuestion()">Skip Question</button>
     <div id="progress-container"><div id="progress-bar"></div></div>
   </div>

   <div id="result" style="display:none;"></div>
 </div>

 <script>
 const quizData = [
-  // A1 (Beginner) 1-15
   {question: "What’s your name?", options: ["I name John","My name John","My name is John","I’m name John","Name is John"], correct:2}, {question: "I ___ a student.", options: ["is","are","am","be","being"], correct:2},
   {question: "They ___ from Spain.", options: ["is","are","am","be","was"], correct:1},